GeorgeBerdovskiy/inventorian/README.md

-# inventorian
+# Inventorian
-Open source inventory application with CRUD capabilities for iOS and Android.
-Data is stored on a local MySQL server accessed with a Node.js API.
+Inventorian is an open source inventory application with CRUD capabilities built for iOS and Android!
+Data is stored on a local MySQL server that communicates with the client using a Node.js REST API.